delphix/virtualization-sdk/docs/index.md

 Read through the first few sections of this documentation, and we will walk you through how to get setup for development, then how to develop, build, and deploy your first plugin.

 [Getting Started](Getting_Started.md) will show you how to setup the SDK.
-When you finish this section, you will have a full plugin development environment, and you will be ready to start building.
+When you finish this section, you will have a full plugin development environment, and you will be ready to start building plugins.

 [Building Your First Plugin](/Building_Your_First_Plugin/Overview.md) will walk you step-by-step through the process of developing a very simple plugin.
 With it, you will learn the concepts and techniques that you will need to develop fully-fledged plugins.
 That does not mean this first plugin is useless—you will be able to virtualize simple datasets with it.

 Once you complete these sections, use the rest of the documentation whenever you would like.
-In addition to a full [reference section](/References/CLI.md), we include an example of a full-featured plugin that does complicated tasks (**Coming Soon!**).